 Homeschooling is another school option in all 50 states, including Georgia.
 Homeschooling is the process of parents educating students at home.
 As both technology and school choices have spread in Georgia, homeschooling is an increasingly popular choice with more support and resources than ever.
 Check here for resources about homeschooling specific to Georgia.

-Georgia celebrated National School Choice Week 2019 with a record-breaking 1,428 events and activities across the state.
+Georgia will celebrate National School Choice Week 2020 with a record-breaking 1,950 events and activities across the state.
+Learn more about some of these celebrations at schoolchoiceweek.com/states/georgia/.

 "Shining a spotlight on effective educational options for every child"